Avaiga/taipy-getting-started/README.md

     </a>
 </p>

 You can use the GUI component without the Scenario Management and vice-versa.
 However, as you will see, they are incredibly efficient when combined.
 Each step of the **'Getting Started'** will focus on basic concepts of *Taipy*.
-All of the steps are based on the code of the previous ones.
+Every step is dependant on the code of the previous ones.
 At the end of it, you will be able to create a complete application using *Taipy*.
 So, without further delay, let's begin to code!

 ## Steps:
 > Packages needed: *taipy*, *scikit-learn*, *statsmodels*